marcriehm/kubernetes-research/Architecture.md

-The primary user interface for Kubernetes, on any implementation, is a command-line tool called kubectl. kubectl is a command-line interface to the kube-apiserver. kubectl is provided as part of the Kubernetes distribution and it may be used against any Kubernetes implementation (e.g. GKE,
+The primary user interface for Kubernetes, on any implementation, is a command-line tool called kubectl. kubectl is a command-line interface to the kube-apiserver. kubectl is provided as part of the Kubernetes distribution and it may be used against any Kubernetes implementation (e.g. GKE, Amazon EKS, Minikube).

 #### kubectl